Supporting Global Neighbours– Voice Your Support for Canadian Aid!

 One of the ways Canadian Foodgrains Bank works to end global hunger is by influencing public policies.
 Canadian citizens are important to realizing policy change, by voicing their support and sending personal, handwritten letters or emails to their Members of Parliament.

 As a result of engagement with the government by people like you through our Good Soil campaign, our call to increase support for small-scale farmers was heard.
-However, while many MPs and Ministers have voiced their support, they don’t believe that international assistance is important to Canadian voters.
+However, while many MPs and Ministers have voiced their support, they don’t believe that an increase in Canadian aid is important to Canadian voters.
 We need to show them that Canadians do care about our global neighbours!

 Click here for a printer-friendly PDF version Harvest of Letters guide and sample letter.